The sleepy coastal town of Sámara is often the go-to choice for a family getaway in Costa Rica.

 Related Read: Be aware of safety tips with our guide to renting a car in Costa Rica.

 11. Go snorkeling at Isla Chora

 Isla Chora is a small island that is part of the reef that protects Sámara from heavy ocean swells.
 It’s a beautiful place to visit for the secluded beaches, but the highlight is without a doubt the incredible snorkeling.

 Kayaking tours from Sámara are top-rated and involve a short 30-minute paddle out to Isla Chora before relaxing on the beach and snorkeling the reef.
 The tour we did was excellent and our guide, Luis, was such a fun and knowledgeable person.
 We got to see lots of wildlife below the water, including a turtle, pufferfish, and lots of small colorful reef fish.

 The kayak out to the island was a little challenging because of the hot sun, so I highly recommend a good hat and long sleeve shirt!
-Other than that, I had such a fun time!
+Other than that, I had such a fun time and it only cost us $48 USD!
 This is the perfect activity in Sámara for active travelers!

 12. Sunset at the beach

 One thing I love all over the Pacific Coast of Costa Rica is the beautiful sunsets – they are some of the best in the world!